Shinn Asuka: In Mobile Suit Gundam SEED Destiny

+In Mobile Suit Gundam SEED Freedom

+Shinn returns in the sequel film as a member of peacekeeping group COMPASS serving under Kira, fulfilling his promise from the end of Destiny to join him.
+He serves COMPASS alongside some of his old crewmates from the Minerva, namely his lover, Lunamaria, and his old superior, Arthur.
+Surprisingly, Shinn pilots an upgrade of his former mentor Athrun's old machine, the STTS-808 Immortal Justice Gundam, something he humorously bemuses about in the film.
+After the Immortal Justice is destroyed, Shinn, along with Kira and Lunamaria, are gifted by Cagali upgraded rebuilds of their old machines, with Shinn receiving the ZGMF/A-42S2 Destiny Gundam Spec II, which he uses in the film's climactic final battle.
+Notably, it has a new color scheme and beam rifle (in honor of his fallen comrade Rey and his ZGMF-X666S Legend Gundam), a Hyper Deuterion Beam that can charge other mobile suits, and a significantly improved Mirage Colloid system from its predecessor that can create self-directing "mirage clones".

 In other media

 Shinn has also appeared in the original video animation Mobile Suit Gundam SEED Destiny Final Plus, that remakes the events from series' last episode.
 After ZAFT's defeat, Shinn meets the Kira Yamato in person and both decide to join forces for a peaceful future.
 He also stars in the Mobile Suit Gundam SEED Destiny: Special Edition films series that retell the events from the Gundam SEED Destiny television series.
 He remains in ZAFT after the war's ending, alongside Kira and Lunamaria.
 He has also been featured in the two manga adaptations from the series, Mobile Suit Gundam SEED Destiny and Mobile Suit Gundam SEED Destiny: The Edge.
 Mobile Suit Gundam SEED Destiny: The Edge Desire deals with both Shinn's backstory and aftermath after the events of the Second Bloody Valentine War.
 Shinn also appears in the manga Mobile Suit Gundam SEED Destiny Astray when ZAFT presents the Impulse for the first time.
 There is also a character CD based on Shinn's character with tracks performed by his Japanese voice actor, Kenichi Suzumura.

 Shinn is a pilot in the video game Mobile Suit Gundam Seed Destiny: Rengou vs. Z.A.F.T. and its sequel Mobile Suit Gundam Seed Destiny: Rengou vs. Z.A.F.T.
 II with his two mobile suits.
 He is also featured in the Gundam crossover games Dynasty Warriors: Gundam 2 and Dynasty Warriors: Gundam 3 with Destiny as a playable mobile suit.
 Shinn is playable in both Mobile Suit Gundam: Gundam vs. Gundam and Gundam vs. Gundam Next, with the Impulse and Destiny though the latter was not added until PlayStation Portable version of the first game.
 He is an unlockable in the third game, Mobile Suit Gundam: Extreme Vs..
 Shinn also appears in the Super Robot Wars series starting on Super Robot Wars Z and Super Robot Wars K. Shinn is also playable with the Destiny mobile suit in Another Century's Episode: R.